doncandela/mgah/mgah.md

           ...
       ```

     - As written in `dfs.def` above the files from `dcfuncs`  will be written into a directory `/dcfuncs` in the container.
-As a non-superuser we cannot write to the filesystem root `/` outside the container -- but we can write to the filesystem root inside the container.
-In other words, we are effectively a superuser inside the container.
+When the container is built, files can be written anywhere in the container file system as specified by the `%files` section of the `.def` file, including in the container's root directory `/`

-  - The **`%post`** section runs pip to install the dcfuncs package inside the container.
+  - The **`%post`** section runs pip to install the `dcfuncs` package inside the container.

   - An Apptainer container is an executable file, and the **`%runscript`** section gives the commands that will be executed if it is run.